-The District would work with Town staff to invite one member from the Town Council or a Commission to join the Working Group as a liaison who would represent Town interests, provide input based on Town policy, answer questions regarding Town policy, and communicate any updates as needed to Town representatives.
+The District would work with Town staff to invite one member from the Town Council to join the Working Group as a Town liaison who would represent Town interests, provide input and answer questions based on Town policy, and communicate any updates as needed to the Town Council and other Town representatives.
 To follow the progress of the group, the Town liaison would attend all Working Group meetings, complete assignments, and actively participate in discussions but would not vote in Working Group decisions.